Annual Renewal - Certified Dental Assistants

 1. Renew as non-practising

 As a non-practising CDA, you will not be permitted to provide any services of a CDA.
-You may apply to transfer back to a full status any time of the year.
-The transfer process does not require a new criminal record check.
-You can find the transfer application and requirements online (see “Transfer from Non-Practising to Full Certification”).
+You may apply to reinstate to a full certification status any time of the year.
+The reinstatement process does not require a new criminal record check, but it does include a reinstatement fee.

-• Note: CDAs may hold non-practising certification indefinitely but must meet quality assurance requirements to transfer back to full CDA certification.
+Note: CDAs may hold non-practising certification indefinitely but must meet quality assurance requirements to reinstate to full CDA certification.

-If you don’t renew, your certification will lapse.
-If your certification has lapsed and you wish to regain full CDA certification g status, you must:
+If you don’t renew, your certification will expire.
+If your certification has expired and you wish to regain full CDA certification status, you must:

-To reinstate your certification after less than 60 days lapsed, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee before June 1, 2023.
+To reinstate your certification within 60 days of expiration, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee before June 1.

-To reinstate your certification after more than 60 days lapsed, you must complete and submit a paper reinstatement application, available on the transferring and reinstating certifications page.
+To reinstate your certification more than60 days after expiration, you must complete and submit a paper reinstatement application, available on our website.
 You must also undergo a new criminal record check and submit payment for the renewal fee, reinstatement fee and criminal record check fee.

 If you have questions or require further information, please email registration@oralhealthbc.ca

-You must contact BCCOHP before you complete the renewal process online.
-Non-practising CDAs must meet BCCOHP’s quality assurance (QA) requirements to transfer and renew to a full status.
+Non-practising CDAs cannot renew to full certification at renewal.
+Please contact us to confirm your eligibility to reinstate to full certification.
+Non-practising CDAs must meet BCCOHP’s quality assurance (QA) requirements to reinstate to a full status.
 For more information on QA requirements, please click here.

 If you were practising in another jurisdiction as a healthcare provider, BCCOHP will require a Certificate of Standing from that jurisdiction prior to completing renewal.